sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

     identifier: monitoring-as-code
 ---

-Sensu supports end-to-end monitoring as code so you can manage your observability and monitoring workflows the same way you build, test, and deploy your applications and infrastructure.
+Sensu's end-to-end monitoring as code allows you to manage your observability workflows the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
-Through the combination of composable building blocks and robust APIs, Sensu allows you to define your entire monitoring workflow as declarative YAML or JSON code in configuration files.
+Monitoring as code combines composable building blocks with robust APIs so you can define your entire observability workflow as declarative YAML or JSON code and improve visibility, reliability, portability, and repeatability.
-Teams can share and remix monitoring workflows that include Sensu resources for collecting observability events and metrics, diagnosing issues, sending alerts, and automatically remediating problems.

-In the monitoring as code approach, when a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting monitoring and observability data according to the code in your configuration files.
+When a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting observability data according to the code in your configuration files.
-Your configuration files are composed of the Sensu resource definitions you use in your monitoring and observability workflows.
-You can manage your monitoring and observability workflow as code, the same way you manage other code and the systems you're monitoring, to improve visibility, reliability, portability, and repeatability.
+Teams can share and remix observability workflows for collecting events and metrics, diagnosing issues, sending alerts, and automatically remediating problems.

 - Share, edit, review, and version your Sensu workflow configuration files just like you would with other "as code" solutions, within one team or among teams across your organization.
-- Maintain revision control and change history for your monitoring workflows.
+- Maintain revision control and change history for your observability workflows.
-- Export your Sensu configuration from one environment and initialize another environment with the same configuration.
+- Export the Sensu configuration for one environment and replicate the same configuration in other environments.
 - Remove, restore, back up, and recover Sensu instances based on Sensu workflow configuration files.
-- Use `sensuctl prune` to consistently apply changes to your monitoring workflows with a single command.
-- Include your monitoring workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your monitoring aligned with your product and services.
+- Include your monitoring workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your observability workflows aligned with your product and services.

 To get started with monitoring as code, you'll need a [repository][11] and [configuration files][13] that contain your resource definitions.